-Table 36.
+Table 37.
 The Backup Status view displays the following parameters:

 Parameter Description dbid ID of the database, unique within an instance of SQL Server.
 Database Name Name of the database, unique within an instance of SQL Server.
 Status The database's current status (for example, ONLINE, OFFLINE, RESTORING, or SUSPECT).
 Data Size The total size allocated to data files.
 Log Size The total size allocated to log files.
-Last Backup The date and time of the most recent backup operation.
 Last Backup Full Time The date and time when the most recent full database backup of any type took place.
 Last Backup Differential Time The date and time when the most recent differential database backup of any type took place.
 Last Backup Log Time The date and time when the most recent database log backup of any type took place.